l7mp/rtpengine-k8s-l7mp-test/README.md

 Here is the list of things the Perl script does:

-1. Use the NGC Perl client from the rtpengine distro to init an control channel to rtpengine:
+1. Use the NGCP Perl client from the rtpengine distro to init an control channel to rtpengine:

 ``` perl
 my $r = NGCP::Rtpengine::Call->new(